GeoBosh/rbibutils/README.md

 # Overview

+Read and write 'BibTeX' files.
 Convert bibliography files between various formats.
 All formats supported by the `bibutils` utilities are available.
 In addition, conversion from and to `bibentry`, the R native representation based on Bibtex, is supported.

+`readBib()` and `writeBib()` import/export BiBTeX files.  `readBibentry()` and `writeBibentry()` import/export `R` source files in which the references are represented by `bibentry()` calls.

-The main function is `bibConvert()`.
-It takes an input bibliography file in one of the supported formats, converts its contents to another format, and writes the result to a file.
+`bibConvert()` an input bibliography file in one of the supported formats, converts its contents to another format, and writes the result to a file.
 All formats, except for `rds` (see below) are plain text files. `bibConvert()` tries to infer the input/output formats from the file extentions.
 There is ambiguity however about `bib` files, which can be either Bibtex or Biblatex.
-Bibtex is assumed if the format is not specified.
+Bibtex is assumed if the format is not specified. also, the `xml` extension is shared by XML-based formats.
+Its default is 'XML MODS intermediate' format.

-`readBib()` and `writeBib()` import/export BiBTeX files.  `readBibentry()` and `writeBibentry()` import/export `R` source files in which the references are represented by `bibentry()` calls.

 The default encoding is UTF-8 for both, input and output.
 All encodings handled by `bibutils` are supported.
 Besides UTF-8, these include `gb18030` (Chinese),